Tangier, Virginia: Institutions and culture

 The Tangier Island Health Foundation runs the Nichols Health Center on Tangier, which is operated by the Riverside Health System, which also operates on the Eastern Shore of Virginia and in Hampton Roads.

-Historically, there were two cases of Tangier disease, a recessive genetic disorder which causes high blood cholesterol, which, following discovery, was named after the island.
+Historically, there were two cases of Tangier disease, a recessive genetic disorder that causes high blood cholesterol.
+These two instances represented the first ever discovery of the disease.
+Thus, the disease was subsequently named after the island.
 There are very few residents with this genetic anomaly who currently live on the island.

-The residents of Tangier enjoy regular cable television and Internet through a microwave tower installed in spring 2010.
+The residents of Tangier enjoy regular cable television and internet access through a microwave tower installed in spring 2010.
 There are phone lines on the island.
 One physician assistant and a number of registered nurses live on the island.
 David Nichols treated residents for thirty years, piloting a Cessna 182 or Robinson helicopter for once-a-week visits.
 In January 2007, he was profiled by ABC World News Tonight as its Person of the Week.
 Nichols died at the age of 62 on December 30, 2010, after a battle with cancer.
 Four months earlier, a new clinic was christened in his name, as he and a few others had raised funds for its construction.
 Emergency patients travel by helicopter to Crisfield or Salisbury hospitals in Maryland.
 Although the island has one operational power plant, it is used mainly for emergencies.
 Power comes in from the Eastern Shore of Virginia through an underwater cable.

 Methodism has been and remains a very strong influence on Tangier, stemming from the charismatic preaching and revival camp meetings held there in the early 1800s by Joshua Thomas, the famed "parson of the islands."
 Because of their ties to the Northern Methodist Church, Tangier residents in the 19th century did not support slavery and did not join Virginia in seceding from the Union during the Civil War.

 A local ordinance prohibits the sale of alcohol, making the island "dry."
-In 1999, the Tangier town council blocked Warner Brothers from using the island to film the Kevin Costner film Message in a Bottle, objecting to the script's drinking, profanity and sex.
-If visitors bring their own alcohol, they are advised to be discreet and not drink it in public.
+In 1999, the Tangier town council blocked Warner Brothers from using the island to film the Kevin Costner film Message in a Bottle, objecting to the script's drinking, profanity, and sex.